samvera-deprecated/rubydora/README.md

 ## Product Owner & Maintenance

 `rubydora` was a Core Component of the Samvera Community.
-Given a decline in available labor required for maintenance, this project no longer has a dedicated Product Owner.
+Given a decline in available labor required for maintenance, this project no longer meets the requirements necessary to maintain its status as a core component.
+Following a public request to the community issued requesting labor needed to ensure that these requirements are met, this project has been deprecated.
 The documentation for what this means can be found [here](http://samvera.github.io/core_components.html#requirements-for-a-core-component).

-### Product Owner
-**Vacant**

-_Until a Product Owner has been identified, we ask that you please direct all requests for support, bug reports, and general questions to the [`#dev` Channel on the Samvera Slack](https://samvera.slack.com/app_redirect?channel=dev)._

 ## Help